-Under the terms of Mr. Simon's existing employment agreement with us, he received an award of 150,000 shares of restricted stock under the 1994 Plan, which will vest ratably from the date of award through the end of his contract (or earlier on a change of control).
-As of June 30, 2005, based on a price of \$19.50 per share, the closing bid price for our common stock on The NASDAQ National Market as of such date, the value of such restricted stock was \$2,925,000.
-This stock will be treated like all other shares of our stock.
+(3) Under the terms of Mr. Simon's existing employment agreement with us, he received an award of 150,000 shares of restricted stock under the 1994 Plan, which will vest ratably from the date of award through the end of his contract (or earlier on a change of control).
+As of June 30, 2006, based on a price of \$25.76 per share, the closing bid price for our common stock on NASDAQ as of such date, the value of such restricted stock was \$3,864,000.
 At this time, we have no plans to pay any dividends on our stock.
+In the event that a dividend shall be declared on our stock, this award shall be entitled to receive such dividend.